preetirao07/preetirao07/README.md

 With strong skills in Python, R, and SQL, I am deeply passionate about leveraging data to drive impactful insights.
 Over the next three years, I aspire to advance into a senior data analyst role, further honing my expertise and contributing to innovative, data-driven solutions.

 ## Education
-- 2022-2024 | M. Tech in Biomolecular and Bioprocess Engineering, IIT DElhi
+- 2022-2024 | M. Tech in Biomolecular and Bioprocess Engineering, IIT DELHI

 ## Skills
 - Programming Languages: Python, and R-programming